ngohgia/ngohgia.github.io/projects/mnist-web.md

 ---
 layout: page
-title: Web Interface for a Neural Network
+title: MNIST Digit Classifier on the Web
 description: A simple web server to serve a neural network's prediction
 image: /assets/images/mnist_web/mnist_web_banner.jpeg
 permalink: /mnist-web
 ---

-> A guide for building a web interface to serve a machine learning model's prediction
+> A simple web service for MNIST digit classifier

 Here is what the final result looks like
 <div class="demo-container">